 Austin Powers, Founder of Loud Ocean

-Subject:Austin will share what are the connections between sharks and humans and how we can collaborate in creative ways to protect these animals.
-He will also speak about diving and its proximity with sharks.
+Subject:Austin will share what are the connections between ocean and humans and how we can collaborate in creative ways to protect species that are threatened.
+He will also share about diving and its proximity with sharks.

 Background:Austin is an artist, director, divemaster, underwater photographer and passionate explorer.
 He is the founder of Loud Ocean - a creative studio dedicated to ocean conservation, creating content and experiences that help bridge the gap between culture and sustainability.